void-linux/void-packages/Manual.md

 The **system user** is created by using a dynamically allocated **uid/gid** in your system and it's created as a `system account`, unless the **uid** is set.
 A new group will be created for the specified `system account` and used exclusively for this purpose.

+System accounts must be prefixed with an underscore to prevent clashing with names of user accounts.

+> NOTE: The underscore policy does not apply to old packages, due to the inevitable breakage of
+> changing the username only new packages should follow it.

 <a id="32bit_pkgs"></a>
 ### 32bit packages